antonbryhagen/upLink2/README.md

-# WIP iOS App Using upLink API
+# iOS App For NIBE Boiler Using upLink API

 App is in development and may contain many bugs and bad code